meet the instructors | news | links | testimonials | special events | our graduate brags

 Dear WOOF:

 We adopted our dog from the Golden Rescue in July.
 About a month after that he started to show aggression towards my friend's 3-year old girl.
-This is the only person he has ever shown any aggression
+This is the only person he has ever shown any aggression towards.

-towards.
 She has been hostile to the dog; backing him in a corner, pulling his ear, etc. He did not bite her but he did grab her face with his teeth.
-Is there some training that is available to change his behavior towards this little girl?
+Is there some training that is available to change

+his behavior towards this little girl?
 By the way, I also have a 3-year old, a 6-year old and an 8-year old who have not had any problems with the dog.

 http://www2.the-kennel-club.org.uk/safe_and_sound.html

-goes directly to an interactive game that helps us all understand the do's and don'ts when it comes to interaction between kids and dogs.
-All of the adults involved in the situation should play, and then the
+goes directly to an interactive game that helps both kids and adults alike, understand the do's and don'ts when it comes to interacting with a dog.

 Thanks for writing.

-Take care,
+Take Care,

 Sign up to receive Woofology's Tip of Week via email: